devolusegun/DonateWater-Youth-Driven-Citizen-Science/README.md

 3. **Image Data Handling:**
     - URLs in the `ImageUrls` field were reviewed.
 Any image that might include identifiable details was removed or redacted.
 4. **Randomization of Identifiers:**
-    - The `Id` field was randomized to prevent traceability to individual submissions.
+    - The `ID` field was randomized to prevent traceability to individual submissions.
 5. **Validation and Final Review:**
     - The dataset underwent a manual review to ensure no residual sensitive information was left in the final version.
 <br>